PoisotLab/ms_mangal_synthesis/manuscript.md

 ecological networks are difficult to adequately sample in nature [@Jord16;
 @BanaCatt04; @ChacVazq12; @GibsKnot11].

-The common goal to these efforts is to facilitate the prediction of network structure, both extant [@PoisGrav16; **MARINE FOODWEB**] and future [@AlboVele14], and to appraise its possible variation in response to changes.
-All of these developments also share the need to be supported by state of the art data management: novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories;
-novel inference tools demand easier integration between different types of data, including but not limited to interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
+The common goal to these efforts is to facilitate the prediction of network structure, particularly over space, both extant [@PoisGrav16; @GravBais18;
+**MARINE FOODWEB**] and future [@AlboVele14], and to appraise its possible variation in response to environmental changes.
+All of these developments share the need to be supported by state of the art data management: novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited to interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
+In short, advancing the science of ecological networks requires not only to increase the volume of available data, but to pair it with ecologically relevant metadata, in a way that facilitates programmatic interaction so that they can be consumed by data analysis pipelines.

-@PoisBais16 -- overview of original DB + updates, **TODO** map of networks + networks over time

-* New data
-- number and amount of new information
-* web API for better data access, and two packages (one in Julia, the other in R) for accessing these data.
-* Mangal in its current form offers open network data that is ready to support synthesis at many scales.

 @BorrMood14 identified network ecology as one of the fastest growing sub-field in the ecological sciences.